 There are a range of contextual factors which may impact a stakeholder group's ability to take part.
 For instance: environmental, infrastructure, community, sociocultural and/or gender factors.

 These factors are complex and often interconnected.
 These conversations need early and meaningful discussion with user groups, communities and representatives from a range of disciplines and professions.

-As a national organisation HIS is well placed to collate the range of information across Scotland (and beyond) and synthesise it in a way which is meaningful and accessible.
-Development should not be done in isolation and must reflect the breadth of learning and improving we are connected to.
-The creation of tools is a valued benefit of engaging with us and will be a key enabler of any learning system.
+As a national organisation HIS is well placed to collate the range of information across Scotland (and beyond) and synthesize it in a way which is meaningful and accessible.
+Development should not be done in isolation and must reflect the breadth of learning and proving we are connected to.
+The creation of tools and is a valued benefit of engaging with us and will be a key enabler of any learning system.